GregShiner/ocaml_borrow_checker/README.md

 - LISP based language, easy to extend features
 - Ownerships, Fast memory clean up without the use of a garbage collector
 - Safe mutability with the borrow checker
-- Type safety, no suprises about what type a value is
+- Type safety, no surprises about what type a value is
-- Analyzer happens at compiles time, so interpetation is faster as it can make assumptions about the safety of the program.
+- Analyzer happens at compiles time, so interpretation is faster as it can make assumptions about the safety of the program.

 ## Weakness
 - Gets stuck in an infinite loop when the analyzer runs into a recursive function (to be fixed)
 - Pretty small language with not many practical features

 ## Improvements
-- Create a seperate intermediate representation for analyzing (High Level IR) and interpreting (Low Level IR) code
+- Create a separate intermediate representation for analyzing (High Level IR) and interpreting (Low Level IR) code
   - Allow analysis of recursive functions
     - `let-rec` form will be treated as a special form during analysis (HIR), but will be desugared when converting to LIR for interpretation
   - Change interpreter to treat ref and mutref as the same thing as the analyzer already did a check, which increase speed.
   - HIR = Larger Grammar, better for analyzing
-  - LIR = Smaler Grammer, faster for interpreting, less cases to check
+  - LIR = Smaller Grammar, faster for interpreting, less cases to check
 - Trim down interpreter
-  - Many unecessary checks left over from previous iterations that are now handled by the analyzer
+  - Many unnecessary checks left over from previous iterations that are now handled by the analyzer
-- Seperate out the build steps for parsing/analyzing and interpreting
+- Separate out the build steps for parsing/analyzing and interpreting
   - Compile once, run whenever

 # Demos
 All of the demos can be found in the `demos/` directory.
+There is also a `demo.sh` script that simply runs each demo in order.
 The following screenshots are some select demos being ran using the `demo.sh` script.
-> [!IMPORTANT]
+> [!NOTE]
-> The `demo.sh` script uses the [bat](https://crates.io/crates/bat) program to get the fancy output.
+> The `demo.sh` script optionally uses the [bat](https://crates.io/crates/bat) program to get syntax highlighted output.
 You can install bat if you have [Rust and Cargo installed](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 > Simply run `cargo install bat`
-> If you don't want to do this, change
+> If you don't have the bat command, the demo script will just use `cat` instead.
-> ```sh
-> bat -l list demos/$demo
-> ```
-> to
-> ```sh
-> cat demos/$demo
-> ```
 ![image](https://github.com/GregShiner/ocaml_borrow_checker/assets/3160083/7fbea689-01f4-49cd-adb6-27a4876831be)
 ![image](https://github.com/GregShiner/ocaml_borrow_checker/assets/3160083/a569fcb6-3b2c-4381-b439-5ed157262acc)
 ![image](https://github.com/GregShiner/ocaml_borrow_checker/assets/3160083/ca406cac-6724-4287-8d6a-cc2ec62293ea)